 - How can students be positioned to learn the theory and practice for value sensitive design and become responsible innovators?

 More broadly, with others in the value sensitive design community, he is supporting the diffusion and appropriation of value sensitive design.

-He has worked on topics in end-user programming and search (3).
-Since his first programming experience in 1978 with optical marked cards, a simulated assembly language, and three-day batched turn around times he has spent many stimulating hours learning about notations.
-A big challenge: We need new ideas for what counts as “progress?”
+I’ve worked on topics in end-user programming and search (2).
+Since my first programming experience in 1978 with optical marked cards, a simulated assembly language, and three-day batched turn around I have spent many stimulating hours studying notations.

 (1) For example work see: Hendry, Woelfer, & Duong, 2017; Woelfer & Hendry, 2011; Woelfer & Hendry, 2010.